bytebase/bytebase.com-old/content/docs/en/contribute/contribute-documentation.md

 ---
-title: ✍️ Document write guide
+title: Contribute Documentation
-description: This section shows the steps of writing a document.
+description: This section shows the steps of contributing documentation.
 ---

+This section will walk you through how to contribute or make changes to Bytebase documentation.

 Before getting started, please make sure that you are familiar with the **[basic Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)**.